mosoto/annyang-trello-hack/README.md

 1. Call the event `trello_card_created`
 ![Image of choosing event name](images/chooseEventName.png)

-1. Click on `that` and select the Trello channel
+1. Click on `that`
 ![Image of ifMakerThenThat](images/ifMakerThenThat.png)

+1. Select the Trello channel
 ![Image of trello channel](images/chooseTrelloChannel.png)

 1. Choose the action `Create a card`